 Only now have virtual agents started to make their mark in the search world by providing customers with information across all forms of social media as well as on company websites.

 Many of them are powered by artificial intelligence and natural language processing which has provided users with a more personal experience when searching – think of a shop assistant minus the need to step out of your house.
-Look at Ticketmaster’s chatbot (click the help tab on the bottom left) for an example of how this now works.

-One chatbot to rule them all:
+The future of search engines: one chatbot to rule them all:

 What is the next step in the search world?
 Chatbots are now starting to combine natural language processing with machine learning.
 This combination leads to agents that can provide high self-service rates and improve as it gathers more data.